-- III.
-Coordination of Policy Against Discrimination, Harassment, and Retaliation and Sexual Misconduct Policy
+- Coordination of Policy Against Discrimination, Harassment, and Retaliation and Power-based Interpersonal Violence Policy

-- VI.
-Examples of Conduct that Constitute Discrimination or Harassment in Violation of this Policy
+- Examples of Conduct that Constitute Discrimination or Harassment in Violation of this Policy

 Emerson College (“Emerson” or “the College”) is committed to fostering an environment of mutual respect among its students, staff and faculty, as well as others who participate in the College’s programs and activities.
 As part of this commitment, Emerson seeks to protect the rights of all members of the College community and any other persons having dealings with the College, and prohibits discrimination and harassment on the basis of gender or sex (including pregnancy), gender identity or expression, race, color, religion or religious creed, sexual orientation, national origin, ancestry, disability or handicap, age, genetics, marital status, veteran status and any other category protected by law (“protected characteristics”).

 Emerson expects that its students, faculty, staff, vendors, contractors, alumni and guests will conduct themselves appropriately and refrain from behavior that violates this and other College policies.
 Accordingly, individuals who discriminate against or harass others in violation of this policy, regardless of whether such conduct rises to the level of unlawful discrimination or harassment, may be subject to disciplinary action, up to, and including, immediate termination of employment, association with Emerson, or dismissal from Emerson.